AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/pathfactory.md

 title: Create a PathFactory Base Connection Using the Flow Service API
 description: Learn how to authenticate your PathFactory account against Experience Platform using the Flow Service API.
 last-substantial-update: 2024-04-30
+hide: true
+hidefromtoc: true
 badge: Beta
 ---
 # Create a [!DNL PathFactory] base connection using the [!DNL Flow Service] API

 A base connection represents the authenticated connection between a source and Adobe Experience Platform.

-This tutorial walks you through the steps to create a base connection for [!DNL PathFactory] using the [[!DNL Flow Service] API](<https://www.adobe.io/experience-platform-apis/references/flow-service/>).
+Read this document to learn how to create a base connection for [!DNL PathFactory] using the [[!DNL Flow Service] API](<https://www.adobe.io/experience-platform-apis/references/flow-service/>).

-## Getting started
+## Get started

-This guide requires a working understanding of the following components of Adobe Experience Platform:
+This guide requires a working understanding of the following components of Experience Platform:

 * [Sources](../../../../home.md): Experience Platform allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
 * [Sandboxes](../../../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.